ClusterWhisperer/eNoseLab/README.md

 ## Stream processor Simulator:

 Key Functionalities:
-a) Use DataFrame to calculate aggregations.
+- Generate aggregations.
-b) Identify the classification for given batch of events/guid.
+- Identify the classification for given batch of events/guid.
-c) Store the raw events in datastore (parquet format, for offline analysis)
+- Store the raw events in datastore (parquet format, for offline analysis)

 ## Stream processor Output: